-- An athletic training polo or t-shirt and khaki pants (or other neutral shade such as black or grey) should be worn unless otherwise indicated by a preceptor (jeans, running tights, yoga pants, and cut-offs are prohibited even if approved by a preceptor). - Clothing should be clean and free of holes and large wrinkles. - If shorts are approved, they must be khaki or solid black in color. - Shorts must always be past the finger tips in length. - Shoes must be clean and close-toed.
-Laces must be tied. - Shirts must always be tucked in, with the exception of women's cut polos.
-Khaki/dress pants must be belted. - Cold/rain gear may be worn as necessary. - The following are absolutely prohibited: - Jeans, running tights, yoga pants, cut-offs, shorts shorter than finger length, belly/midriff shirts, low neck lines on shirts, low rise jeans/pants that don't properly cover the body when active, open-toed shoes of any kind, even dress shoes.
+- An athletic training polo or t-shirt and khaki pants (or other neutral shade such as black or grey) should be worn unless otherwise indicated by a preceptor (jeans and cut-offs are prohibited even if approved by a preceptor). - Clothing should be clean and free of holes and large wrinkles. - If shorts are approved, they must be khaki or solid black in color. - Shorts must always be past the fingertips in length. - Shoes must be clean and close-toed.
+Laces must be tied. - Cold/rain gear may be worn as necessary. - The following are absolutely prohibited: - Jeans, cut-offs, shorts shorter than finger length, belly/midriff shirts, low neck lines on shirts, low rise jeans/pants that don't properly cover the body when active, open-toed shoes of any kind, even dress shoes.